 Oratoire St. Joseph is one of the most iconic buildings in the city; so much so that city law restricts any building from being constructed that exceeds its height.
 The tip of the dome is thus the highest point in Montreal.
 The Oratory is Canada’s largest church and boasts the third largest dome in the world.
 It is built on Montreal’s mountain, or “Mont-Royal” from French architects.

 Born Alfred Bessette in 1845 of a poor French family in a small town outside of Montreal, Brother Andre made his final vows into the brotherhood at the age of 28 at the Congregation of Holy Cross in Montreal and began work as an errand and laundry boy at the nearby Notre Dame College.
 During his time there he routinely visited the sick in their homes and performed healing by rubbing oil over the people’s wounds, soothing aches, and pains.

-Eventually, swarms of people were lined up at his door in search of healing and Brother Andre dedicated all of his medicinal powers to St. Joseph, starting a campaign for a chapel to be made for the saint in 1904.
+Eventually, swarms of people were lined up at his door in search of healing, and Brother Andre dedicated all of his medicinal powers to St. Joseph, starting a campaign for a chapel to be made for the saint in 1904.
 In 1924, construction began on the Oratory.
-Today, visitors come to pray for healing in all forms and crutches line the walls of the votive chapel — all evidence of the alleged miracles performed by the canonized Brother Andre — left by pilgrims of many different faiths who have entered his church to be cured from their sickness.
+Today, visitors come to pray for healing in all forms and crutches line the walls of the votive chapel—all evidence of the alleged miracles performed by the canonized Brother Andre—left by pilgrims of many different faiths who have entered his church to be cured of their sickness.
 These were part of his beatification and eventually canonization into sainthood in 2010.